avabs/avabs.github.io/AZ-204/Azure_Serverless_Offering.md

   - Activity functions are the basic units of work in a durable function orchestration.
 An activity function contains the actual work performed by the tasks being orchestrated.

   - Orchestrator will call the activity functions.
+  - Orchestrator must always call deteministic APIs which returns same output for same input, no matter how often they are called.
 ##### Authorization on the Azure Functions
 - Anonymous
   - Anyone can request the API endpoint